zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

   * The item's base price otherwise.
 It's recommended that the base price be lower than the potential price of the flavor ingredient item to avoid the unflavored item being more expensive than flavored ones.
-* If you want to scale the price further, use the machine rules' `PriceModifiers`.
+* After the above step, have its price multiplied by the optional fourth parameter

 Everything else (e.g. display name, etc.) will have to be set manually by the rest of the item/machine query.